Chinatown–International District, Seattle: Public transit

+The CID is served by the International District/Chinatown station on the 1 Line of Seattle's Link light rail system (via the Downtown Seattle Transit Tunnel near 5th Avenue S), and three stops along Jackson on the First Hill Streetcar: at 5th Ave S (connecting to the 1 Line), 7th Ave S, and 12th Ave S.

 In popular culture

 An independent film called The Paper Tigers, a martial arts comedy, was filmed in the Chinatown-International District.

-The Chinatown International District has a short appearance in the Naughty Dog's game The Last of Us Part II.
-During the gameplay players can visit devastated shops, restaurants, and the iconic Chinatown Gate.
+The district has a short appearance in the Naughty Dog's game The Last of Us Part II where players can visit the iconic Chinatown Gate.